house-of-yes/toro-deck/README.md

 The Toro Deck is a mythic, symbolic card system — part oracle, part game, part sacred technology.
 Each card represents an archetype in the great story of life’s struggle and transformation.
-The deck is alive, poetic, and open to all.
+The deck is alive, poetic,a and open to all.

 This project is a spiritual-artistic collaboration unfolding in real time.
 You are invited.